brite-code/brite/docs/spec/src/patterns.md

 Takes a list and extracts items from each index listed.
 The pattern fails if the length of the list pattern is not equal to the length of the list value being compared.

-Useful for turning list data into structured data since all user data must start as a list before being turned into a more structured form like a tuple, record, or object.
+Useful for turning list data into structured data since all user data must start as a list before being turned into a more structured form like a tuple or object.

 Note: Functional lanuages typically add first-class syntax for “cons” and “uncons” operations on lists (`:` operator in Haskell).
 This is efficient since you operate on linked-lists.
 However, the default Brite list type is not a linked list. “cons”/“concat” is guaranteed to be fast which is why we have spread syntax in {ListExpression}, but “uncons” is not guaranteed to be fast which is why we don’t have spread syntax in {ListPattern}.